gabceb/node-edmodo-api/README.md

 ### ZOMG Fork!
 Thank you!

 You're welcome to fork this project and send pull requests.
+Please include tests and run `grunt` to make sure all file have lint check.

 Copyright (c) 2013 Gabriel Cebrian, released under the MIT license